Does Anthem Cover Incontinence Supplies?

 Anthem Medicare Advantage Coverage

-Anthem’s Medicare Advantage policies are governed by federal Medicare guidelines and must provide benefits that are the same or greater than those offered under Original Medicare.
-This includes at least 80% of the cost of intermittent, closed-system or sterile coudé catheters if a beneficiary has received a qualifying diagnosis, such as incomplete bladder emptying or permanent urinary incontinence.
+Anthem Medicare Advantage policies are governed by federal Medicare guidelines and must provide benefits that are the same or greater than those offered under Original Medicare.
+This includes intermittent, closed-system or sterile coudé catheters if a beneficiary has received a qualifying diagnosis, such as incomplete bladder emptying or permanent urinary incontinence.

 Plan participants may need to meet any applicable deductible before coverage begins, and benefits may be contingent upon having a valid prescription and documentation of medical necessity, which may include: